Fred de Jong: International career

-Post playing career
+Post-playing career

 De Jong retains involvement in football serving as a director on the New Zealand Football board and as vice president of the Oceania Football Confederation.

 He is an occasional TV commentator for SKY TV in New Zealand and has been a contributor of football related articles for the New Zealand Herald.

 Personal life

-De Jong's son Andre represented for the New Zealand U17 team at the 2013 FIFA U-17 World Cup in UAE.
+De Jong was born in New Zealand to Dutch parents.
+His son Andre represented for the New Zealand U17 team at the 2013 FIFA U-17 World Cup in UAE.
 Andre played on the team, along with Alex Rufer, son of Shane Rufer and Matt Ridenton, son of former New Zealand All Whites player Michael Ridenton.